When the days get warmer, it’s time for cold brew coffee. It’s super easy to make, and you don’t need any fancy equipment: just a French press.

 At the time, I didn't have any coffee filters.
 But I did have a French press, which has a built in coffee filter.
 So I used that instead.
 It worked beautifully — and there was no need to mess with soggy coffee filters, either.
 A win-win!

-So if whether you're a beginner coffee maker, want to skip the line at Starbucks, or just want to stretch your coffee budget further, making a large batch of cold brew at home is a great place to start.
+Whether you're a beginner coffee maker, want to skip the line at Starbucks, or just want to stretch your coffee budget further, making a large batch of cold brew at home is a great place to start.

-While cold brew is popular in the summer for making iced coffee, it can actually be used to make hot or cold coffee drinks.
+This recipe for cold brew French press coffee concentrate is meant to be mixed with water or milk at a 1:1 or 1:2 ratio.
+So, yes, while cold brew is popular in the summer for making iced coffee, it can actually be used to make hot or cold coffee drinks.

 How to Make Cold Brew Coffee in a French Press